Nursing Jobs: Cary, NC, Overview

-Thinking about nursing jobs in Cary, NC?
+If you're thinking about new nursing jobs, Cary, NC, may be a great place to start looking.
 Cary is in North Carolina's Wake County, an area known for its charm and exceptional quality of life.
 In the Triangle region of Raleigh, Chapel Hill, and Durham, Cary boasts a blend of suburban allure and urban amenities.
-And with several large hospital hubs and universities in this area, it’s a great location for nursing professionals.
+And with several large hospital hubs and universities in this area, it’s a great location for nursing professionals to find full-time, part-time, contract, temporary, or per diem positions.

 Quick Facts About Nursing Jobs in Cary, NC

-- Where can I find information about RN license requirements in North Carolina?
-The NC Board of Nursing website is your hub for information about nursing in the Tarheel state.
+- Where can I find information about nurse license requirements in North Carolina?
+The NC Board of Nursing website is your hub for information about nursing in the Tarheel State.
 If you’re looking for information about the NC license renewal process, check out our guide.

 What to Know When Looking for Nursing Jobs in Cary, NC

-If you’re looking for nursing jobs in Cary, NC, you’ve got options.
 You’ll find opportunities to hone specialty skills in acute care, gain experience in research nursing, care for patients in post-acute care, and more.
 Educators can also find opportunities at nursing schools like UNC, Duke, NC Central University, Wake Technical College, and Durham Technical College.
-Whether you’re a CNA, RN, LPN, or NP, you can find opportunities in Cary.
+Explore the latest jobs for your license/certification:

 Curious about the people you’ll care for in Cary?
-With a population of about 180,400 people, Cary has over a quarter of residents under 18, making this a great area for pediatrics.
+With a population of about 180,000 people, Cary has nearly a quarter of residents under 18, making this a great area for pediatrics.
 As far as racial demographics go, Cary is far more diverse than other cities in the U.S., earning recognition for its international diversity.
 Here are the demographics of this area’s residents:

 - 8% are Black

-- .2% are American Indian or Alaska Native
+- .2% are American Indian and Alaska Native

-Over 22% of people in this area were born outside of the U.S. You’ll find city-wide celebrations for Diwali, festivals for Dragon Boats and Ritmo Latina, Kwanzaa celebrations, and more in this culturally rich area.
-If you’re thinking about picking up a nursing job in Cary, brushing up on your cultural education could be a great way to prepare.
+Approximately 24% of people in this area were born outside of the U.S. You’ll find city-wide celebrations for Diwali, festivals for Dragon Boats and Ritmo Latina, Kwanzaa celebrations, and more in this culturally rich area.
+If you’re thinking about a career in Cary, brushing up on your cultural competence could help you deliver exceptional care in nursing jobs.

 Cary boasts a top-notch job market, ranking third in the nation, with a high employment rate and relatively low cost of living for the area.
 This boom is supported by cutting-edge industries like software development, finance, airlines, and more.
 The Triangle area has ranked repeatedly as one of the best places in the nation to expand or build a business, partially because of a highly educated workforce, as nearly 70% of people in Cary have a bachelor’s degree.